wlillisdev/tasty_tipples/README.md

 ## Payment
 - Payment is made via Stripe payments.
 - The site can be tested by using the dummy card number 4242 4242 4242 4242 with the expiry date 04/24 and the CVC code 242.
-- An image saying secure payments was added with an external link to stripe if customers want to find out more about stripe.
+- An image saying secure payments was added with an external link to stripe if customers want to find out more about stripe payments.
 - <img src="assets/readme/stripe.png" alt="stripe" width="650"/>

 <br>

-- A loading spinner page appears and if payment is successful, you will be redirected to a Thank You page, with details of your order and alert saying order successfully processed.
+- A loading spinner page appears. if payment is successful, you will be redirected to a Thank You page, with details of your order and alert saying order successfully processed.
 - <img src="assets/readme/thank_you.png" alt="stripe" width="650"/>